joker-eph/githubmove/GitHubMove.rst

 In contrast to SVN, Git makes branching easy.
 Git's commit history is represented as a DAG, a departure from SVN's linear history.

-However, we propose to *enforce linear history* in our canonical git repository repository.
-(This is not uncommon amongst many large users of git.)
+However, we propose to *enforce linear history* in our canonical Git repository repository.
+(This is not uncommon amongst many large users of Git.)

 ..
   TODO: Is this going to work when people push via the SVN bridge?